EugenMayer/docker-image-docker-client/README.md

-Docker Client and Docker Compose
+# WAT

-Sets up latest docker client AND docker-compose.
+Slim docker image to include docker-compose and the docker binary for remote docker operations.
+Can be used in CI tasks or anything to automate remote docker tasks, supports TLS

-Intended for remote execution usage over using docker tls.
+Includes the latest docker client AND docker-compose.